Addie-Draper/MAT310-Final-Project/README.md

         └── performance.py
 ```

 `main.py` imports the modules inside `src/` and executes them to reproduce the analysis and results.
-Jupyter notebooks are provided only for prototyping and exploration—they are **not** meant to be the main entry point of the project.

-Some directories such as `data/external/`, `src/utils/` and `tests/` may be empty, but the folder structure is provided to illustrate how a complete project should look.
+Jupyter notebooks were used for data exploration and model creation before converting the code into python scripts.

 ## How to run: